 No coworkers social circle

 Of course, lacking real contact, you don’t create a sense of community like when working together with other people.
-That’s simply not possible.
+That’s not possible.

 Google Hangouts, Slack and all those tools can’t replace getting to see and talk to people in real life.
 Most companies that work remotely create week-long retreats where you get to work and have fun with coworkers.